brooklabteam/BIOS27816-pop-bio-global-health/README.md

       * basic refresher on ordinary differential equations (ODEs) and applications to population modeling
       * introduction to the R programming language
 * 10:30-10:50am: [Activity: Formulating research questions for infectious disease modeling - part one](https://github.com/brooklabteam/BIOS27816-pop-bio-global-health/blob/main/activities/Research-Questions-Activity-Instructions-Part-1.docx)
   * **For HW, start to brainstorm a disease of interest and a question of your own for tomorrow.**
 * 10:50-11:45am (continue for home work): [Computer Tutorial:  Intro to R and R Studio](https://github.com/brooklabteam/BIOS27816-pop-bio-global-health/blob/main/tutorials/Intro-R.zip)
   * Includes:
       * Knowing your working environment
       * Assigning variables
       * Basic arithmetic
       * Running a script
-  * Make sure required software is downloaded and running on your personal computer.
 * [Here](https://github.com/brooklabteam/BIOS27816-pop-bio-global-health/blob/main/assignment-templates/Reading-Digest-Template.pdf) are your instructions for Reading Digests due at the beginning of each class day.

 **Tuesday, January 9: Understanding compartmental models of infectious diseases**